CP499ColoradoCollege/CCSGA-Comments/README.md

 The frontend and the middleware of the system use the Flutter framework and are written in Dart.
 The Dart files stored within the repository at `frontend/lib/` are transpiled into a JavaScript web build placed at `frontend/build/web`, which a Flask backend serves to the browser whenever the browser requests any routes not beginning with `/api`.
 Within the `lib` directory, each page in the user interface has its own sub-directory. `lib` also contains a `BasePage`, the parent of all other page classes, as well as `Models`, which holds blueprints for frequently used objects such as Conversations and Messages.
 There is also a `Navigation` directory within `lib`, which holds the logic for the side navigation and URL routing.
 Lastly, the `lib` directory also holds `main.dart`, which is the main class, and `DatabaseHandler.dart`, which constitutes our middleware. `DatabaseHandler` holds functions responsible for sending requests to the Database and digesting the response before sending it back to the caller in a suitable format. `ChewedResponse` is a class that `DatabaseHandler` uses to determine success and potential error description based on the status code that the API returns.
 When the frontend needs to make an API request, it formats any required data as JSON, sends a request through the Dart http library, and awaits a JSON response from the server.

 The backend is written in Python and uses the Flask framework, connected to a MariaDB (MySQL) database.
 Nginx, acting as a reverse proxy running on port 8443 on the virtual server, fields all requests directly and forwards them to the Gunicorn service running strictly locally on port 8000 on the virtual server.
 Gunicorn runs a Flask application encompassed within the files located at `/opt/ccsga_comments/backend` on the server.
-Most of the files at this location (or at least in the `backend` folder within the repository) are Flask files.
+Many of the files at this location (or at least in the `backend` folder within the repository) are Flask files.
 These include `__init__.py` (the main application entry point), `route_wrappers.py` (which provides useful wrapper functions for access-restricted routes), `database_handler.py` (which provides the interface for communicating with the database), `view_handler.py` (which enumerates routes related to the Flutter navigation and build), and other files of the form `*_handler.py` (which constitute the API).
 Other files in `backend` include `config.py` and `.env`, which store certain sensitive and non-sensitive configuraton values that should stay within the virtual machine (i.e., they should not be included in version control, which is why sample versions of both are provided as templates in the repository instead).
-Finally, `requirements.txt` stores the current dependencies for the flask backend, and the `test` directory holds all of the API tests, which can be run as individual python programs after the developer signs into the website and pastes the required values into `.env`, as described in `.env_sample`.
+Additionally, `requirements.txt` stores the current dependencies for the flask backend, and the `test` directory holds all of the API tests, which can be run as individual python programs after the developer signs into the website and pastes the required values into `.env`, as described in `.env_sample`.
+Finally, `backup_database` is a bash script that can be set to run automatically (e.g., using cron) to generate a week's worth of complete backups of the database structure and data.

 The other backend components with which the Flask application interfaces are the MariaDB database and the CAS server.
 The former is a service, also running on the virtual machine, to which the application connects through the python mariadb library, while the latter is a separate server with which the application communicates through the python Flask-CAS library.